ermakovafihffvi/vacation_requests_node/README.md

 Node.js server will run on `localhost:3000`

+# TO DO
+Cover all routes with tests, add migrations for the DB
 # Project description
 I used `express` for starting a server and `knex` for managing database. `main.js` contains settings, and starts a server.
 - `controller/` contains controllers with `init()` method called in `main.js` to add routes handling